FEMOROACETABULAR IMPINGEMENT

 Symptoms

 Some children with FAI may not notice any symptoms.
-Signs of the condition will come up depending on the level of damage in the hip.
+Signs of the condition will come up depending on the level of damage to the hip.
 If your child has symptomatic hip impingement, early diagnosis is crucial to get them the best chance of recovery and a complete return to activities and sports.
 The common FAI symptoms are:

-• Stiffness in the hip, groin, or front of the thigh
+- Stiffness in the hip, groin, or front of the thigh

-• Pain in the hip or groin
+- Pain in the hip or groin

-• Difficulty flexing the hip
+- Difficulty flexing the hip

-• Limping
+- Limping

 Femoroacetabular Impingement Risk Factors

 In most cases, the unusual shape has been present since birth.
 Also, it is possible to form this shape over time.
 Today, this condition is more common in young athletes participating in sports that involve a lot of hip twisting and squatting.
-Also, certain conditions like slipped capital femoral epiphysis can lead to this unnatural shape.
+Also, certain conditions, like slipped capital femoral epiphysis, can lead to this unnatural shape.

 Diagnosis